Neural Stochastic Differential Equations on Compact State Spaces: Theory, Methods, and Application to Suicide Risk Modeling: Introduction and Related Work

-\paragraph{Contributions.} In this paper, we propose a novel class of expressive (neural) SDEs on compact polyhedral spaces using insights from stochastic viability theory~\cite{aubin1991}.
-Polyhedra represent a large class of useful spaces, including bounded rectangular spaces and simplexes, both of which are useful for a variety of temporal natural phenomena (e.g.~\citet{cresson2016stochastic}) as well as diffusion models (e.g.~\citet{lou2023reflected}).
-Our contributions are: \textbf{(1)} We explain why chain-rule based approaches to SDEs on compact state-spaces struggle theoretically and empirically (\cref{sec:challenges}). \textbf{(2)} We prove constraints on the drift/diffusion that ensure both stationary and non-stationary SDEs have an inductive bias for compact state spaces (\cref{sec:theory}). \textbf{(3)} We propose a neural SDE parameterization that provably satisfies these constraints.
-Since our parameterization is continuous, it captures a different class of natural phenomena than RSDEs and allows us to use higher-order solvers (\cref{sec:method}). \textbf{(4)} Finally, we empirically demonstrate our parameterization has favorable inductive bias than baselines (\cref{sec:results}).
+Complementing work on RSDEs, recent work has drawn on stochastic viability theory~\citep{aubin1991} to parameterize SDEs on compact state spaces (without reflections) via careful construction of the dynamics (e.g.~\cite{cai1996generation,cresson2012validating,d2013bounded,cresson2016stochastic,cresson2018note,rohanizadegan2020discrete}).
+While promising, the dynamics proposed in these works are tailored to specific phenomena and do not readily generalize.
+Here, we generalize these ideas to obtain arbitrarily flexible SDE dynamics on any compact polyhedral state space.
+We summarize the position of this work relative to these prior approaches in \cref{apx:related-work}.

-\paragraph{Impact.} We anticipate that our proposed method will benefit a wide range of models based on stochastic differential equations (SDEs).
-Importantly, our approach is fully compatible with established inference techniques (e.g.~\citet{archambeau2007variational,kidger2021neural,issa2023non,zhang2025efficient}), as well as with standard training heuristics for mitigating numerical instability.
-While broadly applicable, our primary motivation for this work is to advance our understanding of suicide and related behavior.
-In particular, we work with data from intensive longitudinal studies, consisting of patient self-reports of affect and suicidal ideation, to gain a deeper understanding of how suicide risk develops over time.
-This data is irregularly sampled, partially observed, and lies a compact, rectangular state-space.
+\paragraph{Contributions.} In this paper, we propose a novel class of expressive SDEs on compact polyhedral spaces using insights from stochastic viability theory. \textbf{(1)} We explain why chain-rule based approaches struggle theoretically and empirically (\cref{sec:challenges}). \textbf{(2)} We prove constraints on the drift/diffusion that ensure general and stationary SDEs have an inductive bias for compact state spaces (\cref{sec:theory}). \textbf{(3)} We propose a parameterization that provably satisfies these constraints, allowing us to transform any dynamics---whether NN-based or expert-specified---into SDEs whose solutions remain in a prescribed compact polyhedral state space (\cref{sec:method}), enabling us to capture a different class of natural phenomena than RSDEs.
+Finally, \textbf{(4)} on several real EMA datasets, we empirically demonstrate that enforcing viability filters out psychologically inadmissible models, thereby steering learning toward dynamics closer to the data-generating process, resulting in improved forecasts and optimization dynamics relative to baselines (\cref{sec:results}).
+We include a demo of our method at: \url{https://github.com/mogu-lab/wsp-demo}.